Safety-Critical Control with Input Delay in Dynamic Environment: Safety in Dynamic Environment

-Less conservative problem-specific bounds than the one given by~(\ref{eq:robustify_environment}) also work as long as they sufficiently provide~(\ref{eq:safety_condition_environment}).
-Furthermore, we highlight that~(\ref{eq:robustify_environment}) involves a term $\| u \|$.
+Less conservative problem-specific bounds than~(\ref{eq:robustify_environment}) also work as long as they imply~(\ref{eq:safety_condition_environment}).
+Furthermore, we highlight that~(\ref{eq:robustify_environment}) involves the term $\| u \|$.
 This, when incorporated into an optimization problem like~(\ref{eq:QP}), leads to a second-order cone program (SOCP) rather than a QP if ${\mathcal{L}_{\nabla H g,e} \neq 0}$.

 \begin{exmp}[Adaptive Cruise Control] We consider an adaptive cruise control (ACC) problem, where an automated vehicle (AV) intends to follow a human-driven vehicle (HV) without collision; see Fig.~\ref{fig:ACC_nodelay}.
-This problem was studied in~\cite{Niletal2016, HeOrosz2018} without the notion of ECBFs.
-We revisit this problem and use ECBFs to tackle it, which will play an essential role to extend the resulting safety-critical controller to safe ACC with input delay in Section~\ref{sec:delay}.
+This problem has been studied previously without the notion of ECBFs.
+In~\cite{Niletal2016} polyhedral controlled invariant sets and finite-state abstraction were used, and in~\cite{AmesXuGriTab2017, HeOrosz2018} CBFs were applied.
+We revisit this problem, use ECBFs to tackle it, and demonstrate that this framework allows us to explicitly take into account uncertainties in the HV's motion.
+This will also play an essential role in Section~\ref{sec:delay} to extend the resulting safety-critical controller to safe ACC with input delay, which was not addressed in~\cite{Niletal2016, AmesXuGriTab2017, HeOrosz2018}.